Filiprogrammer/lnd-ha-guide/README.md

 - lndetcd1_ip - IP address of the lndetcd1 instance
 - lndetcd2_ip - IP address of the lndetcd2 instance
 - lndetcd3_ip - IP address of the lndetcd3 instance
-- floating_ip - floating IP address that will always point to the current leader lnd node
+- floating_ip - floating IP address that will always point to the current leader LND node
 - <mainnet|testnet|signet|regtest> - Chain/Network that should be used
 - bitcoindrpcuser - RPC username to use for bitcoind
 - bitcoindrpcpass - RPC password to use for bitcoind